 The Importance of a Good Crib Mattress

 Babies will spend up to 70% of their life on the crib mattress.
-When you think about that, it’s easy to see why it’s important to choose the best baby mattress for your crib.
+When you think about that, it’s easy to see why it’s important to get a good baby mattress.

 Foam Mattresses vs. Innerspring Mattresses